Banana Cottage Cheese Pancakes

 For full recipe instructions and complete list of ingredients, scroll down to the recipe card at the bottom of this page.

 • Cottage Cheese: I recommend full-fat cottage cheese for the best results.
+It boosts protein and creates a tender texture.

-• Banana: Ripe, spotty bananas add sweetness and help give these pancakes the best texture.
+• Banana: Ripe, spotty bananas add natural sweetness and help give these pancakes the best texture.
 Save your old bananas for this one!

 • Old fashioned oats: Oats are the nutritious base of these pancakes.
 Oat flour works too!
 Be sure to choose certified gluten-free oats if needed.